-Use Themes and Essential Questions to Make Social Studies More Civics Oriented
+Using Themes and Essential Questions to Bring Out the Civics in Social Studies

 Part of the reason we’re so bad at teaching civics is curriculum – and for two reasons.
 When it comes to social studies, we try to teach way too much history and we almost always insist on organizing it chronologically.

 The two problems are self-reinforcing.
 When you orient the entire curriculum around time periods, you have no real basis for choosing what to include and what to edit out.
 If it happened in or around the American Revolution, it ought to be in the American Revolution unit, right?

 But what if you re-arranged the entire curriculum and built it around themes instead of time periods…?

 Well now you just pick things that relate to your theme.
 If an event, person, or thing is irrelevant to your theme it doesn’t go in the unit.
 You’re under no obligation to try and teach everything.

 A Social Studies Curriculum Centered Around Thematic Essential Questions

 It’s a brilliant idea.
 But it’s not mine.
 For the sake of this article, I’m going to borrow extensively from the work of Beth Rubin, a professor of social studies education at Rutgers University and a former social studies teacher.
 In her book, Making Citizens, Transforming Civic Learning for Diverse Social Studies Classrooms, Beth writes about an effort to reconstruct the modern American history curriculum around five thematic units.

 The entire curriculum was built around a series of essential questions that related to five different topics – Conflict, Social Change, Movement of Peoples, the Economy, and Government.